-Melanie Killen, Ph.D. is Professor of Human Development and Quantitative Methodology, Professor of Psychology (Affiliate), and the Associate Director for the Center for Children, Relationships, and Culture at the University of Maryland.
-She is the author of Children and Social Exclusion: Morality, Prejudice and Group Identity (2011), co-editor of Social Development in Childhood and Adolescence: A Contemporary Reader (2011), and serves as the Editor of the Handbook of Moral Development (2006, 2014).
+Melanie Killen, Ph.D. is Professor of Human Development and Quantitative Methodology and Professor of Psychology (Affiliate) at the University of Maryland.
+She is the author of Children and Social Exclusion: Morality, Prejudice and Group Identity (2011), co-editor of Social Development in Childhood and Adolescence: A Contemporary Reader (2011), and serves as the Editor of the Handbook of Moral Development (2006, 2014, 2022).
 She is a Fellow of APS, APA, and SPSSI.
 Dr. Killen has received funding from the National Science Foundation (NSF) and the National Institute of Child Health and Human Development (NICHD) for her research on social exclusion, moral reasoning, and intergroup attitudes.
 Her research on children’s racial attitudes was profiled at the “NSF Highlights on Research” by the Office of Legislative and Public Affairs.
 She was invited to present her research at the Coalition for National Science Funding in Washington, D.C., with senators and congressional staff on social science research funded projects.
 In addition to her published empirical journal articles and book chapters, her book on morality in everyday life won the outstanding book award from the American Educational Research Association.
-Dr. Killen serves as Associate Editor for the journal Child Development, and is a member of the Equity and Justice Committee for the Governing Council of the Society for Research in Child Development.
-Commissioned by Anderson Cooper, Dr. Killen conducted a study on children’s racial bias for a set of stories aired on CNN AC360, “Kids on Race: The Hidden Picture” in April, 2012, which won an Emmy Award for Outstanding News and Analysis, October 1, 2013.
-Dr. Killen’s research areas of expertise include children’s and adolescents’ social cognition, morality, and peer relationships.
+Dr. Killen served as Associate Editor for the journal Child Development, and was a founding member of the Equity and Justice Committee for the Governing Council of the Society for Research in Child Development.
+Commissioned by Anderson Cooper, Dr. Killen conducted a study on children’s racial bias for a set of stories aired on CNN AC360, “Kids on Race: The Hidden Picture” in April, 2012, which won an Emmy Award for Outstanding News and Analysis in 2013.
+Dr. Killen’s research areas of expertise include children’s and adolescents’ social cognition, morality, origins of prejudice and bias, conceptions of social inequalities, and school-based interventions to reduce prejudice.
 She studies morality in the context of social exclusion, prejudice and bias, and theory of mind.

 PhDUniversity of California, Berkeley